๐ ๐ ๐ ค๐ ๐ ๐ ๐ ๐ ๐ ๐ ก๐ ๐ ๐ Spotlight CONSUMER EV

 - Jeep Avenger 4xe $42 000

-The bZ Woodland carves out a sensible niche between mainstream commuter EVs and full-blooded off0raoders.
-It can[t match the Rivian R1S’ ground clearnace or towing but tit costs nearly half the price.
+The bZ Woodland carves out a sensible niche between mainstream commuter EVs and full-blooded off-roaders.
+It can’t match the Rivian R1Sโ ground clearance or towing however it does costs nearly half the price.
 Its sibing the Subaru SolterraXT offers essentially the same hardware under different guise.

 Verdict